FAQs & T&Cs

 When will I hear the results?

-All entrants will be emailed between 9th - 11th July 2024 to be informed if they have been Shortlisted, Longlisted or Unsuccessful.
-Please ensure you have subscribed to the Cass Art Newsletter for updates and mark cassartprize@cassartprize.co.uk as a safe email address/add it to your list of allowed senders.
-If you haven’t received an email from Cass Art or The Cass Art Prize by the end of day on 11th July, please check your junk and promotional folders or contact cassartprize@cassartprize.co.uk.
-A list of Longlisted and Shortlisted entrants will also be published at cassart.co.uk/thecassartprize on 9th July 2024.
+All entrants will be emailed between 15th – 17th July 2025 to be informed if they have been Shortlisted, Longlisted or unsuccessful.
+Please ensure you have subscribed to the Cass Art Newsletter for updates and mark cassartprize@cassart.co.uk as a safe email address and add it to your list of allowed senders.
+If you haven’t received an email from Cass Art or The Cass Art Prize by the end of day on 17th July 2025, please check your junk and promotional or contact cassartprize@cassart.co.uk.
+A list of Longlisted and Shortlisted entrants will also be published at cassart.co.uk/thecassartprize on 15th July 2025.

 I’ve been longlisted!
 What does that mean?